cuny-sps-msda-data622-2017fall/homework-2-jelikish/ReadMe.md

 - <b> train_model.py </b> (5 points)

-When this is called using <i> python train_model.py </i> in the command line, this will take in the training dataset csv, perform the necessary data cleaning and imputation, and fit a random forest classifier to the dependent Y.  There must be data check steps and clear commenting for each step inside the .py file.
-The output for running this file is the random forest model saved as a .pkl file in the local directory
+When this is called using <i> python train_model.py </i> in the command line, this will take in the training dataset csv, perform the necessary data cleaning and imputation, and fit a classification model to the dependent Y.  There must be data check steps and clear commenting for each step inside the .py file.
+The output for running this file is the random forest model saved as a .pkl file in the local directory.
+Remember that the thought process and decision for why you chose the final model must be clearly documented in this section.

 - <b> eda.ipynb </b> (0 points)